Frequently Asked Questions

 Q: Can I have my SP during winter break? (break between fall and spring semesters, usually in February)

 A: If you can prove that you are at a graduating position at the end of the next spring semester, you can have your SP in the winter break, that is the last semester break before your graduation.
-You have to inform and get the approval of the SP committee before conducting such a practice.
 Unless there is an extraordinary circumstance, the summer practices can not be conducted in winter breaks and the summer practice reports are not evaluated.

 Q: Do I have to work on a project during SP?
 What is usually done in an SP?
 I am not working on a project, what can I do?